The Best Rifle Scopes

 If you want a mid-tier rifle scope that can provide the feel of a more premium scope but you don’t want to spend what it takes to get the absolute best light transmission or 1,000-yard range, the Leupold VX-3i is a high-quality option.

 This Leupold model is one rung above their entry-level VX-Freedom scope, which means it’s the lowest-priced option that offers their Twilight Max light management system, which adds up to 30 minutes of additional shooting time (this is the same as on the much higher-end VX-5HD).

-It also doesn’t offer the Leupold HD glass and is limited to 3:1 zoom ratio, but offers quality glass, Leupold’s legendary lifetime warranty, and at just 12 oz this was one of the lightest scopes in our mid-tier test group.
+It also doesn’t offer the Leupold HD glass and is limited to 3:1 zoom ratio, but it offers quality glass, Leupold’s legendary lifetime warranty, and at just 12 oz, this was one of the lightest scopes in our mid-tier test group.